 We are here to lead the way toward a future free from homelessness.
-Collaborating with public and private agencies, we work to create change for ALL youth, including those in foster care, experienced homelessness, part of the LGBTQ community, have a disability, and suffer from mental illness.
+Collaborating with public and private agencies, we work to create change for ALL youth.
 We strive to provide a safe space and community for youth to feel valued and heard, and to provide resources for youth to move towards a self-sustained life.
-Working together, we learn about racial equity and how to improve systems in our community for all affected.
 We are here to take back what's ours and to obtain justice for those whose voice is not heard.